reaktivstudios/gppro-google-webfonts/readme.txt

 == Upgrade Notice ==

 = 1.0.4 =
-You must be running version 1.2.3 of Design Palette Pro to use these new fonts
+You must be running version 1.2.3 of Design Palette Pro or newer to use these new fonts